 In addition to a visitor center and an environmental education complex, there are also several hiking trails in the area where you can see a lot of incredible wildlife.

 Attend the Krewe of Boo

 Parades are a relatively common appearance in New Orleans, so it shouldn’t be too surprising that there is also a Halloween parade.

-This event will include floats created by artists at Kern studios (that’s Mardi Gras World), the creative minds behind a lot of the parade floats that you see during Mardi Gras.
+This event will include floats created by artists at Kern Studios (that’s Mardi Gras World), and the creative minds behind a lot of the parade floats that you see during Mardi Gras.

 In addition to being entirely free to attend, the Krewe of Boo will also take place after dark and it’s a great family-friendly activity.

 If you're looking for some great live music to enjoy, visit the New Orleans Jazz Museum.